Coming to Breakbulk Middle East? Here's what you need to know.

 We have a number of hotels within close proximity to Dubai World Trade Centre.
-More information will be available soon.
+More information is available on the Hotel Accommodations

 Check your visa entry requirements to ensure you have a valid visa to travel to the UAE if needed.
 Holders of non-standard passports and travel documents may also have different entry requirements.
 GCC citizens of Bahrain, Kuwait, Oman, Qatar and Saudi Arabia do not require a visa to travel to the UAE.
 On arrival at Dubai International Airport, your passport will be stamped with a 30-day visit visa free of charge.
 Citizens of the following countries do not require advance visa arrangements: Andorra, Australia, Brunei, Canada, Hong Kong, Ireland, Japan, Malaysia, Chile, Monaco, Russia, San Marino, Seychelles, Singapore, Ukraine, Mauritius, China, Kazakhstan, New Zealand, United Kingdom and United States.
 You can obain a visa upon arrival for 30 days from the date of entry with your passport.